Curently offering: IN PERSON & ONLINE LESSONS and mixed format

 -- professional organization membership (allows the teacher to follow new methods and new research during conferences) and professional journals

 -- studio maintenance expenses and office time (e-mails, bookkeeping, internet, accountant, piano tuning/repairs, cleaning service)

 -- instructor salary

 -- income taxes, health insurance, business licence, business insurance, business property rent, and retirement.

--- built in one not-taken lesson per semester per student as a paid "sick day" for the teacher.
+-- built in one lesson per six months (Jan/June, July/Dec) per student as paid "sick day" for the teacher.
 If not used, teacher will use it for a professional development away from teaching, or as a teaching day, so students get one extra lesson.
 If teacher gets sick, this one lesson will not have a make up.